UPDATED NOVEMBER 7, 2022

 For more on our beaches, visit our online guide.

 Bolsa Chica Ecological ReserveBack to Top of List

 Here, nature lovers pay homage to the great outdoors.
 The Bolsa Chica Wetlands is the largest saltwater marsh along coastal California between Monterey Bay and the Tijuana River Estuary.
 More than 300 bird species have been spotted within its 1,400 acres of wetlands and trails.
 A stroll, jog, or cycle along the trails also affords visitors sightings of furry inhabitants like coyotes and rabbits, scaly residents including snakes and lizards, and marine life such as fish, sharks, and rays.
 Keep your eyes peeled for burrowing owls too!

 Formed in the 1960s, this romantic European-inspired pocket of islands and waterways blends the mystique of waterfront estates and luxury yachts with adventure seekers, from boaters to boarders.
-Explore this unique neighborhood on the water via kayak, stand up paddle board (SUP), Duffy boat, or gondola, and if you’re here in December, don’t miss the dazzling Cruise of Lights and Boat Parade.
+Explore this unique neighborhood on the water via kayak, stand-up paddleboard (SUP), Duffy Boat, and if you’re here in December, don’t miss the dazzling Boat Parade.
+Book a private holiday cruise of the Huntington Harbour with Prince Charters.
 A hidden gem harboring several other hidden gems is Huntington Harbour Place, a family-friendly open-air center of locals-run restaurants and shops, plus Trader Joe’s as its anchor.